Robert James Carlson: Coadjutor Bishop and Bishop of Sioux Falls

-On January 13, 1994, Pope John Paul II named Carlson as coadjutor bishop of the Diocese of Sioux Falls.
-He succeeded Bishop Paul Dudley as the seventh Bishop of Sioux Falls upon the latter's retirement on March 21, 1995.
+On January 13, 1994, John Paul II named Carlson as coadjutor bishop of Sioux Falls.
+He succeeded Bishop Paul Dudley as bishop when the latter retired on March 21, 1995.
 Carlson served as chairman of the United States Conference of Catholic Bishops (USCCB) Committee on Vocations from 1992 to 1994, and of the Subcommittee on Youth from 1993 to 1996.

 While serving in Sioux Falls, Carlson offered to allow South Dakota's attorney general to inspect the diocese's files as part of his effort to demonstrate his open approach to sexual abuse accusations against priests.
 He required diocesan employees and priests transferring into his diocese to undergo thorough background checks.

 Carlson survived stage-four bladder cancer in the 1990s, having once been told by his doctor to prepare for an imminent death.
 He has undergone a total of seven cancer-related procedures, and partly credited a trip to the Sanctuary of Our Lady of Fátima in Portugal for his recovery.

 Bishop of Saginaw

 Carlson was appointed as the fifth bishop of the Diocese of Saginaw on December 29, 2004.
 Succeeding Bishop Kenneth Untener, Carlson was installed at St. Mary's Cathedral in Saginaw on February 24, 2005.
-He later said that upon arriving he reviewed the file of every priest in the diocese as a proactive measure against sexual abuse on the part of priests.
+Carlson later said that upon arriving in the diocese, he reviewed the human resources file of every priest in the diocese as a proactive measure against sexual abuse.
 During his tenure in Saginaw, Carlson focused on priestly vocations, Catholic schools, service to the poor, stewardship, and evangelization.
 He also published six pastoral letters; created the Saginaw Area Catholic Schools system; and established two charities, the Bishop's Charity Golf Classic and the Bishop's Charity Ball.

 Carlson filled the role of diocesan vocations director himself.
 In 2005 the number of seminarians increased from four to 12, and in 2006 the number of seminarians again increased to 19.
 In August 2006, the first permanent deacon in 25 years was ordained for the diocese.
 In June 2007, two men were ordained to the priesthood and five to the transitional diaconate.